Maiti Nepal: Facilities

 The transit homes, rehabilitation and medical centres of Maiti Nepal are well facilitated to provide support and assistance to the rescued women, children and girls.

 The data for the facilities provided by Maiti Nepal has been extracted from the website of the Mother's Home Nepal website.

 Rehabilitation centers

-These centers provide shelter, safety, education and vocational training and medical care to the rescued women and children.
+These centers provide shelter, safety, education and vocational training, and medical care to the rescued women and children.

 Prevention programs

 This program provides information to vulnerable girls with information and education about human trafficking.
 This program also provides temporary shelter and residential services to these girls.

 Hospices

-The hospices provide treatment to those suffering from psychological disorders, and anti-retro-viral treatment to HIV/AIDS patients.
+The hospices provide treatment to those suffering from psychological disorders, and anti-retro-viral treatment for HIV/AIDS patients.

 Halfway houses

-These types of houses provide shelter and protection to under age girls who are working in places like dance restaurants and massage parlors.
+These types of houses provide shelter and protection to underage girls who are working in places like dance restaurants and massage parlors.

 Medical clinic

-The medical clinic was built to provide treatment to the diseased women and children.
+The medical clinic was built to provide treatment to diseased women and children.
 There is a full-time doctor with a team of girls to look after the suffering women and children.